LCAV/AcousticRakeReceiver/README.md

 Acoustic Rake Receiver
 ======================

-This repository contains the all the code to reproduce the results of the paper *Raking the Cocktail Party*.
+This repository contains all the code to reproduce the results of the paper *Raking the Cocktail Party*.

 We created a simple framework for simulation of room acoustics in object